-The school's Accessibility Plan, which can be accessed on the school website, has reference to access for disabled pupils, e.g. Whether there are special ramps, toilet facilities, signage etc.
+The school's Accessibility Plan has reference to access for disabled pupils, e.g. Whether there are special ramps, toilet facilities, signage etc.

 The Action Plan shows how the school improves access to the whole school's curriculum and physical environment.
 This includes the consideration of "auxiliary" aids which may enable pupils with a disability to access the curriculum.
 The Accessibility Plan shows how the school will improve the delivery of information to pupils (not parents/carers).